jjdblast/bigdata-pipeline_wiki/Custom-Distributions.md

-# Custom FluxCapacitor Distributions
+# Custom Distributions
-* Not really that custom, just with many options turned on
+* Not really *custom*, just with many options turned on
 * This section helps remind us how we built specific versions of our tools (Spark, Zeppelin, Spark Notebook, etc)

 ## Spark 1.5.1